Zicops/zicopsapp/README.md

 ## Global classes

-class name should be in kebab case (class-name)
+Class name should be in kebab case (class-name)

 ## Check HTML box model